 IoT is a hot topic these days.
-Like every new technology or idea, it can be a big challenge to communicate the business value of it to decision-makers.
+Like every new technology or idea, it can be a big challenge to communicate the business value to decision-makers.

-With account based marketing, you will have a quality over quantity approach where you proactively reach out the the right fit prospects and companies that can benefit the most from your IoT solutions.
+With account-based marketing, you will have a quality over quantity approach where you proactively reach out to the right fit prospects and companies that can benefit the most from your IoT solutions.

-By targeting different buying roles, you can use different types of content to target different paint points of each role, and explain how IoT will alleviate this pain before they become a blocker in the sales process.
+By targeting different buying roles, you can use different types of content to target different pain points of each role and explain how IoT will alleviate this pain before they become a blocker in the sales process.